WebexCC/webexcc.github.io/_pages/Evaluate.md

 <img style="border: 1px solid grey;" src="/assets/images/Evaluate/bare-bones-test.png" height="300" />

-## Bare Bones Outcomes
+## Bare-Bones Outcomes

-As you can see in this sample flow, the green line represents the name of the branch you created, and then there's two addition error handling outcomes (what they connect to, is not important right now; we'll get to that later):
+As you can see in this sample flow, the green line represents the name of the branch you created, and then there's two addition error handling outcomes:

 - `onInvalidChoice` is for when there is no error in your code, but the output the script gave, did not match any of your branches.
+E.g., You ended the script with `1;` but only built the "0 = Success" branch (as I showed above)
-- `onError` is for when your code threw an error and therefore failed to finish executing
+- `onError` is for when your code threw an error, and therefore failed to finish executing

 <img style="border: 1px solid grey;" src="/assets/images/Evaluate/bare-bones-outcomes.png" height="300" />

-### Branching
+### Branching with Known Outcomes

-The Evaluate node has a built in branching mechanism, such that you do not need to connect the success outputs of the Evaluate node to the input of a Branch node.
+The Evaluate node has a built in branching mechanism, such that you do not need to connect the success output(s) of the Evaluate node to the input of a Branch node.

-In the following screenshot, I have created an additional branch called "Alternate," and I am connecting each success branch to its own path for further processing.
+In the following screenshot, I have created an additional branch: "1 = Alternate," and I am connecting each success branch to its own path for further processing.

 **Note**: You cannot connect two success branches to the same next node, they must connect to unique nodes.
+This is not specific to Evaluate node, and is a Webex Connect general behavior.

 <img style="border: 1px solid grey;" src="/assets/images/Evaluate/bare-bones-second-outcome-1.png" height="300" />